FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Evaluation and Comparison

 Both MATCHA and YKP focus on an algorithmic technique called \emph{bootstrapping key unrolling}.
 This technique unrolls $m$ iterations of the Blind Rotation loop (\cref{alg:PBS}, \cref{line:pbsblindrotate}), requiring an (exponentially) more expensive CMUX equation and larger $BK$, but reducing the total number of iterations from $n$ to $n/m$.
 Bootstrapping key unrolling was not considered for FPT, but is a promising future technique to evaluate.
 Moreover, since FPT is not bound by off-chip memory bandwidth, more aggressive key unrolling could be feasible.

 For completeness, we note that both MATCHA and YKP include key-switching as an operation of PBS.
 Key-switching includes coefficient-wise multiplication of a TLWE ciphertext with a key-switching key.
-We opted not to include key-switching in FPT, because different FHE programs may choose to key-switch either before or after PBS \cite{DBLP:journals/joc/ChillottiGGI20}.
+We opted not to include key-switching in FPT, because different FHE programs may choose to key-switch either before or after PBS \cite{DBLP:journals/joc/ChillottiGGI20}, and key-switching can be circumvented for an accelerator as described in \cref{sec:gol}.
 Nevertheless, key-switching is an operation with much lower throughput requirements than the CMUX \cite{DBLP:conf/hpec/YeKP22}.
-In FPT, key-switching of the output ciphertext can be supported without throughput penalty (but with slightly increased latency) by instantiating a few integer multipliers on the AXI write-back path.
+In FPT, key-switching of the output ciphertext can be supported without throughput penalty by instantiating a few integer multipliers on the AXI write-back path.
+Finally, we note that neither MATCHA nor YKP integrate with an FHE software library, or provide benchmarks for a complete application.